By Peter Bravo

-So, how can you ensure you pay off your financial commitments not only in a timely manner but also in a way that is efficient.
+So, how can you ensure you pay off your financial commitments not only in a timely manner but also effectively and in a way that is efficient.

 Putting your bills to one side and piling them with others decreases the likelihood of remembering which have been paid and which are due.
 You can organise your bills and statements by companies, brands or the services they provide.
 This should make them more easily accessible and prevents any confusion should you need to refer back to them in the future.

 If you would prefer to keep your home free from clutter, then another option is to arrange having your bills sent to you via email.
 This has the added advantage of allowing you to organise a set of folders, so that you can quickly filter through the type of bill it is and also whether or not the bill has been paid.